sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/3_busco.md

 ??? done "Answer"
     The genes are already annotated, hence there is no need to predict them.

-When the 1013 searches are complete, the final results are displayed
+When the 1013 searches are complete, the final results are displayed:

 <figure>
   <img src="../../../assets/images/day2/session1/busco_results2.jpg" align="center" width=600/>